 AT TTSP we are blessed with a strong faculty.
 Our teachers are committed to TTSP, to our mission, to their own professional growth, to their subject matter and most of all to our students.
 Below is a list of our faculty and their classes.
-For more information about an individual teacher, click on his or her name.

 Director of Education